MysteryPancake/Houdini-OpenCL/README.md

 SideFX added a syntax called [@-bindings](#-bindings-version) to make it shorter and easier to write kernels.

-The actual code that gets run (found in the "Generate Kernel" tab) is the same as the plain version.
+The actual code that gets run (found in the "Generated Code" tab) is the same in both cases.

 ### @-bindings version